-Always travel during the off-season to save up on hotel, restaurant, and cab prices.
-Less people visit during the winters, so you get to experience the nature and Ladakh’s beauty without any disturbance.
+Always travel during the off-season to save up on the hotel, restaurant, and cab prices.
+Few people visit during the winters, so you get to experience nature and Ladakh’s beauty without any disturbance.
 Before you book the train or flight tickets, get the calendar for moonless nights if you want to engage in some stargazing in Ladakh.
-If you are lucky, you will get to see the Milky Way in the full glory.
+If you are lucky, you will get to see the Milky Way in its full glory.

 After you reach Ladakh, spend at least two days adjusting to the high altitude and cold weather.
 You will experience most likely experience a heavy head but that’s only because of long travelling hours and the elevation.
 Some might even experience nausea, headaches, ataxia, brain fog, and restlessness.

 The extreme weather in Ladakh will be physically testing, so you have to ensure you are fit enough to take up on the challenge.
 Also, the oxygen levels are low, so prepare for that as well.
 Go on runs for a month before the trip to improve your stamina and breathing capacity.